 Poole Pirates hopeful that Darcy Ward will be allowed to ride in England

-Poole Pirates chief Matt Ford has told his star rider Darcy Ward to seek help after the latest off-track incident potentially threatens his career in England.
+Australian star Darcy Ward told to seek help after the latest off-track incident, which threatens his career in England.

 The Queensland Times revealed on Thursday that Ward had been convicted at Ipswich (Australia) Magistrates Court after he pleaded guilty to driving under the influence of liquor or a drug, failing to stop for police, driving without a licence and driving an unregistered and uninsured vehicle.